liyanghua/em4gmm/README.md

 Compiling
 ---------

-On Mac Os X and Linux distributions you can simple use the make command on the shell.
+On Mac Os X and Linux distributions you can simple use the make command on the system shell to compile it, and then sudo make install to install it on yout system (by default on /usr/bin).

 On Windows you can import all to a Dev-Cpp project (for instance) and compile from it.
+Then move the resulting executables to the directory where you want to use, and use it from the command line.

 Usage
 -----